andrewklayk/humancompatible-train/README.md

 - Add more algorithms with PyTorch-like API
 - Add more examples from different fields where constrained training of DNNs is employed
+- Migrate the benchmark to the new API

 ## References